Matsuyama becomes first Japanese in Masters green jacket

-AUGUSTA, Ga. – Hideki Matsuyama delivered golf-mad Japan the grandest and greenest prize of all.
+AUGUSTA, Ga. – The pressure was even more than Hideki Matsuyama could have imagined when he stood on the first tee Sunday at Augusta National.
+So was the emotion when he walked off the 18th green as the first Masters champion from golf-mad Japan.

-Ten years after Matsuyama made a sterling debut as the best amateur at Augusta National, he claimed the ultimate trophy Sunday with a victory in the Masters to become the first Japanese winner of the green jacket.
+His arms securely inside the sleeves of the green jacket, he thrust them in the air.

-Matsuyama closed with a 1-over 73 and a one-shot victory that was only close at the end, and never seriously in doubt after Xander Schauffele’s late charge ended with a triple bogey on the par-3 16th.
+Ten years after he made a sterling debut as the best amateur at the Masters, the 29-year-old Matsuyama claimed the ultimate prize and took his place in history.

 So masterful was this performance that Matsuyama stretched his lead to six shots on the back nine until a few moments of drama.
 With a four-shot lead, he went for the green in two on the par-5 15th and it bounded hard off the back slope and into the pond on the 16th hole.

-Matsuyama did well to walk away with bogey, and with Schauffele making a fourth straight birdie, the lead was down to two shots with three to play.
+Matsuyama did well to walk away with bogey, and with Schauffele making a fourth straight birdie, the lead was down to two shots.
+And then it was over.

-The next swing all but ended it.
-Schauffele’s tee shot on the par-3 16th bounced off the hill left of the green and dribbled into the pond.
-His third shot from the drop area went into the gallery.
-It added to a triple bogey, and his third close call in a major.
+Schauffele was in the water.
+Matsuyama made a safe par on the 17th and ripped one down the middle of the 18th fairway.
+He made bogey from the bunker to finish at 10-under 278, soaking in the moment with a few thousand spectators on their feet to celebrate a career-changing moment.

-Never mind that Matsuyama bogeyed three of his last four holes, the first Masters champion with a final round over par since Trevor Immelman shot 75 in 2008.
+Spieth has competed in Japan and has played alongside Matsuyama on his home turf.
+He could relate to having a four-shot lead, which Spieth had when he won the Masters in 2015.
+He can't relate to the expectations of an entire country.

 He becomes the second man from an Asian country to win a major.
 Y.E.
 Yang of South Korea won the 2009 PGA Championship at Hazeltine over Tiger Woods.